SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The fast way is to roll ﬁve dice, including the Wild Die, add the results, and then add the die code’s pips and a bonus number.
-To determine the bonus number, ﬁnd the die code (ignoring the pips) of the original attribute, skill, weapon, or other value in the “Die Code” column.
-Then read across to the “5D” column to get the bonus number.
+To determine the bonus number, ﬁnd the die code (ignoring the pips) of the original attribute, skill, weapon, or other value in the "Die Code" column.
+Then read across to the "5D" column to get the bonus number.

 Example: A character has a Natural Ranged Weapon that does 30D of damage.
 Instead of rolling 30 dice, the player rolls ﬁve and adds 88 to the total on the dice.

-The faster way is to roll only the Wild Die, adding to its result the corresponding bonus listed in the “Wild Die” column of the chart.
+The faster way is to roll only the Wild Die, adding to its result the corresponding bonus listed in the "Wild Die" column of the chart.

 When using only the Wild Die, a Critical Failure only indicates a complication or funny thing happening; it does not affect the total